mpwang/perfect-margin/README.md

 Via `M-x customize-group` and enter perfect-margin.

-Change `perfect-margin--visible-width` and `Apply and Save`.
+Change `perfect-margin-visible-width` and `Apply and Save`.
 That's it.

-*Or* you can change the visible window width by setup `perfect-margin--visible-width` on the init.el.
+*Or* you can change the visible window width by setup `perfect-margin-visible-width` on the init.el.

-    (setq perfect-margin--visible-width 128)
+    (setq perfect-margin-visible-width 128)

 # Better minimap
 perfect-margin works well with the original minimap, however, to get a even much better experience, use my enhanced [minimap](https://github.com/mpwang/emacs-minimap).